algorithmica-org/algorithmica/content/english/hpc/number-theory/exponentiation.md

 }
 ```

-We use $m = 10^9+7$, which is a modulo value is commonly used in *competitive programming* to calculate checksums in combinatorial problems because it is prime (allowing inverse via binary exponentiation), sufficiently large while not overflowing `int` in addition or `long long` in multiplication, and is easy to type as `1e9 + 7`.
-Since it is a compile-time constant, the compiler can optimize the modulo by [replacing it with multiplication](/hpc/arithmetic/division/) (even if it is not a compile-time constant, it is still cheaper to compute the magic constants by hand once and use them for fast reduction).
+We use $m = 10^9+7$, which is a modulo value commonly used in competitive programming to calculate checksums in combinatorial problems — because it is prime (allowing inverse via binary exponentiation), sufficiently large, not overflowing `int` in addition, not overflowing `long long` in multiplication, and easy to type as `1e9 + 7`.

+Since we use it as compile-time constant in the code, the compiler can optimize the modulo by [replacing it with multiplication](/hpc/arithmetic/division/) (even if it is not a compile-time constant, it is still cheaper to compute the magic constants by hand once and use them for fast reduction).

-The execution path and hence the running time depends on the value of $n$.
+The execution path — and consequently the running time — depends on the value of $n$.
 For this particular $n$, the baseline implementation takes around 330ns per call.
-As recursion introduces some [overhead](/hpc/architecture/functions/), it makes sense to unroll it into an iterative one.
+As recursion introduces some [overhead](/hpc/architecture/functions/), it makes sense to unroll the implementation into an iterative procedure.

 ### Iterative Implementation